-If you’ve come over from part one, congratulations!
-You’re halfway done!
+If you’re new to ScoutSmarts, you should first check out Part 1 for the answers to requirements 1-4.
+If you’ve come over from Part 1, congratulations!
+You’re halfway done.
 Once you finish this badge, you’ll be equipped with the knowledge needed to keep your body strong and healthy, for life.
 Give yourself a big pat on the back. 🙂

 It’s time to get back into it!
 Take a minute to closely review and think through requirements 5-9 of the Personal Fitness merit badge: